CS Master's Program Handbook

 Full-Time Status

 Being a full-time student at Brown is important both for international students and for students with college loans to pay off.
 Our policy is that if you are registered for two or more courses in a semester, then you are a full-time student.
 If you are in your final semester and need only one course to complete, being registered for that one course makes you a full-time student.
 Thus, since eight courses are required to complete our requirements, a number of sequences are possible.
 For example, you might start with two courses the first semester, then take three in each of the next two semesters.
 You might start with three courses the first semester, then take two in each of the next two semesters and finish off with one course the fourth semester.
-Or you might take two courses in each of four semesters.
+Or you might take two courses in each of four semesters, which is the recommended schedule by our program.
 Again, as long as you’re registered for at least two courses in all but your last semester, you are considered a full-time student.

 Note that it’s important that you stay registered for at least two courses for the entire semester.
 If you decide to drop a course towards the end of the semester (perhaps because you’re concerned about your grade), you might jeopardize your full-time status.
 If you get a C or an NC in a course, while it won’t count towards your degree requirements, it does count towards the two courses required for full-time status.
-Please, don’t drop a course without first discussing it with your advisor or the Director of Graduate Studies (Master’s)
+Please, don’t drop a course without first discussing it with your advisor or the our Master's program Director of Graduate Studies (DGS).

 Taking Additional Courses